GiacomoPope/CryptoBook/src/sample.md

 ## Notes, tips and warnings

 {:.note}
-This is a note about functionality
+This is a note about functionality which is long enough to cause a line break to check alignment

 ```
 {:.note}
-This is a note about functionality
+This is a note about functionality which is long enough to cause a line break to check alignment
 ```

 {:.tip}